apache/fluo-website/tour/write-skew.md

 The changes made by *tx3* will not be seen by *tx2*.
 This behavior is OK if the update made by *tx3* triggers a later update of *n0:data:sum*.
 Later pages in the tour will show that Observers can work this way, so that eventually the changes made by *tx3* are incorporated.
 The [Weak Notification Exercise](/tour/weak-notifications/) later in the tour shows an example of this.
+Another strategy for dealing with write skew is [read locks](/tour/read-lock/).